cloudmesh/cloudmesh-pi-burn/cmburn/pi/README.md

 * `--hostname` is the name for the pi
 * `--sshkey` is the path to your SSH PUBLIC key
 * `--blocksize` specified to 4M for our purposes
-* `--ssid` specifies the name of the wireless network you may wish to connect to
-* `--wifipsk` is the password (if one is needed) for the network specified by --ssid

 If you want to specify a password for desktop login (for debugging purposes), you can use the option